 What I like about Coursera:

-• Content and course material is well organized
+- The content and course material is well organised

-• Achieve an accredited course certificate recognized by employers
+- Achieve an accredited course certificate recognised by employers

 What I dislike about Coursera: